 A substantial revision of the Act was prepared by the Insolvency Law Committee (Commissie Insolventierecht), installed by the Minister of Justice.
 A draft for a new Insolvency Act was published in November 2007.
-However in the beginning of 2011, after consultation with relevant stakeholders and further consideration, the Minister of Justice concluded that he did not see a need to convert this draft into legislation.
-There is currently no visibility on an alternative comprehensive draft aimed at reform of the Dutch Bankruptcy Act.
+However, in the beginning of 2011, after consultation with relevant stakeholders and further consideration, the Minister of Justice concluded that he did not see a need to convert this draft into legislation.
+In November 2012, the Minister of Justice announced that the policy is to provide solutions for specific problems by a piece-meal review of the existing legislation, rather than a more comprehensive reform.
+This reviewing programme will focus on the modernization of insolvency law, the restructuring and rescue of companies and bankruptcy fraud control.
+Currently several preliminary drafts have been published or announced.
+With regard to the reorganisation of companies outside of insolvency proceedings, the plans include (i) a court-ordered 'silent administration', and (ii) a court-approved composition between the company and its creditors and shareholders.

-Bankruptcy is a general attachment on (practically) all of the assets of a debtor, imposed by a judgment of the appropriate District Court (Rechtbank) for the benefit of the insolvent debtor's collective creditors.
+Bankruptcy is a general attachment on (practically) all of the assets of a debtor, imposed by a judgment of the appropriate District Court (rechtbank) for the benefit of the insolvent debtor's collective creditors.
 The objective of the bankruptcy is to provide for an equitable liquidation and distribution of (the proceeds of) the debtor's assets among its creditors.
 In practice, however, bankruptcy proceedings serve as an important instrument for the reorganisation and continuation of businesses in financial distress.